seb1010/SolderingIronController/README.md

 <img src="images/mech.JPG" width="40%" />

 ## Results
- * It has little to no practical improvement over the original hysteresis style controller
- * That said I've used this new controller for a while and I like it
- * It seems to provide excellent regulation of the heating element temperature, but in practice this is rather useless.
-I believe this is due to poor coupling between heating element and  the actual tip.
+ * It seems to provide excellent regulation of the heating element temperature, but in this isn't enough to make a great soldering iron.
+I believe this system is let down by poor coupling between heating element and  the actual tip.
 <img src="images/tranIron.JPG" width="80%" />
 In the above picture the reference voltage was changed a little and the controller was able to adjust the temperature of the heating element with minimal overshoot in just a few hundred milliseconds.
 Channel 1 is the Gate Source voltage of the MOSFETs and Channel 2 is the input to the PWM "comparator".